PolideaInternal/airflow/BREEZE.rst

 Entering Breeze
 ---------------

-You enter the Breeze integration test environment by running the ``./breeze`` script.
+You enter the Breeze test environment by running the ``./breeze`` script.
 You can run it with the ``--help`` option to see the list of available flags.
 See `Airflow Breeze flags <#airflow-breeze-flags>`_ for details.